 What Is Slack?
 Why Should I Use it?

 Slack is a real-time messaging app.
-When you join our Pro service, you’ll be invited to join our private Slack group.
+When you join our Pro or Premium service, you’ll be invited to join our private Slack group.
 In this group, you’ll have your own channel that includes your creative.

 On this channel, you’ll be able to talk with your creative whenever they’re online and leave messages, feedback, revisions, or other notes for them while they’re offline.
 Slack will be your primary way of collaborating with your creative in real-time.